fat-buddha-designs/NetlifyOne/content/blog/entry1.md

 ---
+excerpt: A Post using Markdown content imported from blog/posts
+image_caption: Photo by Will Moody
+created: 2019-01-02
 title: Post One
 tags: Blog, Posts, Content
 category: Markdown
-excerpt: A Post using Markdown content imported from blog/posts
-created: 2019-01-02
 image: ./images/josh-spires-dronenr-sQalFlXIsLs-unsplash.jpg
-image_caption: Photo by Josh Spires
 author: author1
+date: 2021-02-11T08:09:36.722Z
 ---

 ### A Post using Markdown content imported from blog/posts